seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Our sister's man is certainly miscarried.

 **EDMUND**
-'Tis to be doubted, madam.
+'Tis to be doubted, madam. /

 **REGAN**
-Now, sweet lord,
+/ Now, sweet lord,
 You know the goodness I intend upon you:
 Tell me--but truly--but then speak the truth,
-Do you not love my sister?
+Do you not love my sister? /

 **EDMUND**
-In honour'd love.
+/ In honor'd love.

 **REGAN**
 But have you never found my brother's way
-To the forfended place?
+To the forfended place? /

 **EDMUND**
-That thought abuses you.
+/ That thought abuses you.

 **REGAN**
 I am doubtful that you have been conjunct
 And bosom'd with her, as far as we call hers.

 **EDMUND**
-No, by mine honour, madam.
+No, by mine honor, madam.

 **REGAN**
 I never shall endure her: dear my lord,
-Be not familiar with her.
+Be not familiar with her. /

+**EDMUND**
+/ Fear me not.

 *Enter, with drum and colours, ALBANY, GONERIL, and Soldiers*